 France also has a history of protests and violent demonstrations.
 Your insurer won’t cover costs relating to these incidents, so avoid protests whenever possible and check local media to stay up to date with ongoing issues.
 We recommend you check the Smartraveller website before you travel to France to ensure no active travel warnings are in place.

-Be sure to keep your money and passport separated from one another and not carry all your cash and credit cards in one place.
-Potential thieves tend to thrive in crowded tourist spaces, so remember to maintain vigilance over your possessions.
+Be sure to keep your money and your passport separated from one another and don’t carry all your cash and credit cards in one place.
+Potential thieves tend to thrive in crowded tourist spaces, so even when you’re captivated by the Eiffel Tower and admiring famous artwork in the Louvre, remember to maintain vigilance over your possessions.

 Are you planning to hit the road in France?
 You’ll need a valid Australian driver’s licence and International Driving Permit (IDP).